SirSimon162/Zomato-Clone/README.md

 # Zomato-Clone
 A UI clone of the Zomato's landing page.
-Page is not responsive.
+Note:- Page is not responsive.